Discord Bot for a Lash Studio: Booking, Briefs, Images

 If your setup looks like this

 If you have at least one contractor or staff member, deal with a steady stream of client images, and want a coordination layer that isn’t a shared document nobody updates — this is the deployment shape that fits.
+It’s the same pattern I use across AI for small businesses: wire the agent into the tools the owner already runs, deploy it once, and hand over something they own.

 The specifics are at the Discord AI Agent page.
 Or run your current workflow through the free audit and I’ll tell you what the build looks like for your setup.